priyanshujain/infrasync/README.md

 # InfraSync

-InfraSync is a tool for converting existing cloud infrastructure to Terraform/OpenTofu code and maintaining synchronization between Infrastructure-as-Code and actual cloud resources.
+InfraSync is a tool for converting existing cloud infrastructure to Terraform code and maintaining synchronization between Infrastructure-as-Code and actual cloud resources.

 ## Features